 What you should do if you’ve been injured at work

-Our expert work injury lawyers give you guidance on what to do if you have been injured at work.
+Our team of expert injury lawyers can offer support and guidance on what to do if you have been injured at work.

-Your medical records will be requested during the course of your claim.
+Your medical records will be requested during the course of your manual handling injury compensation claim.

-Talk to a specialist accident at work solicitor as quickly as possible.
-There is a time limit of three years from the date of your accident for starting Court proceedings.
+Discuss your accident with a specialist injury at work solicitor as soon as you can.
+You will have a time limit of three years from the date of your work-related accident for starting Court proceedings.

-You don’t have to make any statement to your employers about the accident, apart from a brief report to be entered in the accident book.
-Generally, it is inadvisable to make a signed statement, particularly in the period immediately after the accident.
+You do not have to make a statement to your employers.
+Other than a brief injury report in the accident book, it is inadvisable to make a signed statement immediately following an accident.

-Report your accident to the Department of Work and Pensions.
-This will help you to make an application for state benefits.
+Make sure to report your accident to the Department for Work and Pensions as this will help you apply for state benefits later.

-Get details of any witnesses to your accident and pass this information to a specialist work injury lawyer as soon as possible.
+Collect the details of any witnesses to your workplace accident and pass this information to a specialist work injury lawyer as soon as you can.

-Take photographs of your injuries as soon as possible after the accident, and at regular intervals during your recovery.
+Take photographs of your injuries as soon as possible after your accident.
+Continue throughout your recovery process.

 Download our personal injury brochure